rinatkhanov/pixyll/_posts/2015-08-21-transitions.md

 Notice how you can scale your views during transition by setting `transform` property (don't forget to reset it to `CGAffineTransformIdentity` in completion).

-As you can see, it's quite a lot of code, but most of it is preparing and setting up views for transition, and it really depends on how advanced animation is that you want to create.
+As you can see, it's quite a lot of code, but most of it is preparing and setting up views for transition, and it really depends on how advanced animation you want to create.

 I also want to note that it is possible to make custom navigation controller transitions interactive – similar to how swipe-to-go-back gesture works on iOS.
 This feature is out of scope for this post, but you may want to read [Chris Eidhof's article](http://www.objc.io/issues/5-ios7/view-controller-transitions/) for more information about that.